wobbals/barc/docs/WebAPI.md

 * `callbackURL` -- A URL where the worker will send a POST after the job is completed.
 Request body will be JSON of the form:
   `{"jobId":"24f7e00c-8b83-458f-8309-d7fbc47dfed5","status":"complete"}`
-* `version` -- the family of barc processor for this job. currently, this can only be set to `arapahoe`.
-When future (breaking) changes are released to the processor, a new family will be assigned and used as default.
-Setting this version should maintain consistent behavior.

 ## Monitoring job progress